...

 Featured image for the dental IT standardization guide showing multiple dental office buildings with an arrow pointing to a central IT icon representing a guide to how DSOs and multi-location dental groups can standardize their IT infrastructure across all practice locations

 Managing IT across one dental practice is straightforward.
-Managing it across five, ten, or fifty locations is a different challenge entirely.
+Managing it across five, ten, or fifty locations is a different challenge entirely, and inconsistent IT environments make every problem harder and more expensive to solve.

 When each location runs different software, different hardware, and different security configurations, every IT decision becomes more complicated and every support call takes longer.
 IT standardization is one of the highest-leverage investments a DSO or multi-location group can make.
 Here is what it means in practice and how to approach it.

 What IT Standardization Means for a DSO